adityapradhan202/resivalueAI/README.md

 13. Create and dump final machine learning model and final instance of PolynomialFeatures.

 #### For discord bot...
 - First go to discord's developer portal to create your discord application.
+Invite the bot using your URL.
-- Just create a simple discord bot which uses commands to perform some task.
+- Then just create a simple discord bot which uses commands to perform some task.
 You can check the discord API documentation here - [Discord API docs](https://discordpy.readthedocs.io/en/stable/api.html)

 #### Discord bot image...